NicholasGrundl/chief_of_staff/README.md

 # chief_of_staff
 A repo focused on use cases and tool development for OpenAI GPT use (API and Chat)

+# TODO:
+Projects to tweak

+- [ ] marketplace_listing: integrate the openai API in a notebook to get the lsitings by photo
+- [ ] Reciept reader: make a project with imgs, prompt, and example table

 # Resources